Mansi232323/Mansi232323/README.md

 # 🎯 WHAT I DO

-I work at the intersection of **Data Analytics, Artificial Intelligence, and Machine Learning**, focusing on transforming data into meaningful insights and practical intelligent solutions.
+I work at the intersection of **Data Analytics, Artificial Intelligence, Machine Learning, and Generative AI**, with a focus on solving problems through data-driven and intelligent approaches.

-### 📊 Data Analytics
+### 📊 DATA ANALYTICS & BUSINESS INTELLIGENCE

-I work with **Excel, Power Query, SQL, Python, Power BI, and Tableau** to clean, transform, analyze, and visualize data.
+I work with **Excel, Power Query, SQL, Python, Power BI, Tableau, PivotTables, Power Pivot, and DAX** to turn raw and unstructured data into organized, meaningful information.

-My focus is on identifying patterns, understanding business problems, creating meaningful dashboards, and converting raw data into **clear and actionable insights**.
+My analytical workflow includes **data cleaning, transformation, exploratory analysis, KPI development, dashboard creation, reporting, and business insight generation**.

+I enjoy finding patterns in data and presenting complex information in a way that is easy to understand and useful for decision-making.

-### 🤖 Artificial Intelligence & Machine Learning
+### 🤖 MACHINE LEARNING & ARTIFICIAL INTELLIGENCE

-I explore **Machine Learning, Deep Learning, NLP, Computer Vision, and Predictive Analytics** to solve real-world problems using data-driven approaches.
+I explore **Machine Learning, Deep Learning, Predictive Analytics, NLP, Computer Vision, and model evaluation**.

-I enjoy working through the complete process — from **data preparation and exploratory analysis to model development, evaluation, and interpretation**.
+My approach focuses on understanding the problem first, preparing quality data, performing exploratory analysis, selecting appropriate algorithms, evaluating model performance, and interpreting results.

-### ✨ Generative AI
+### ✨ GENERATIVE AI

-I'm interested in **Generative AI, Prompt Engineering, and AI-powered applications**.
+I'm interested in **Generative AI, Prompt Engineering, Large Language Models, NLP, and AI-powered applications**.

-I explore how modern AI technologies can be used to improve productivity, automate tasks, generate insights, and create smarter solutions.
+I explore how modern AI can be used for **automation, intelligent assistance, content generation, productivity, analytics, and real-world problem solving**.

+### 📈 DATA STORYTELLING

+Beyond analysis, I focus on communicating insights effectively through **interactive dashboards, visualizations, reports, and clear data-driven narratives**.

+The goal is not just to analyze data, but to answer:

+> **What happened?
+Why did it happen?
+What can we learn from it?
+What should we do next?**

-### 🧩 My Problem-Solving Approach
+### 🧩 MY PROBLEM-SOLVING APPROACH

 ```text
 RAW DATA